bd-spl/wee-most/README.md

 WeeChat plugin for Mattermost

-Tested only on latest Mattermost and WeeChat stable versions
+Tested only on latest Mattermost and WeeChat stable versions on Linux

 ## History